Gabapentin: Related drugs

 Parke-Davis developed a drug called pregabalin, which is related in structure to gabapentin, as a successor to gabapentin.
 Another similar drug atagabalin has been unsuccessfully tried by Pfizer as a treatment for insomnia.
-A prodrug form (gabapentin enacarbil) was approved by the U.S. Food and Drug Administration (FDA).
+A prodrug form (gabapentin enacarbil) was approved by the US Food and Drug Administration (FDA).

 Recreational use

-When taken in excess, gabapentin can induce euphoria, a sense of calm, improved sociability, and reduced alcohol or cocaine cravings.
+When taken in excess, gabapentin can induce euphoria, a sense of calm, improved sociability, and help to reduce alcohol or cocaine cravings.
 Also known on the streets as "Gabbies", gabapentin was reported in 2017 to be increasingly abused and misused for these euphoric effects.
 About 1 percent of the responders to an Internet poll and 22 percent of those attending addiction facilities had a history of abuse of gabapentin.
 Gabapentin misuse, toxicity, and use in suicide attempts among adults in the US increased from 2013 to 2017.

-After Kentucky implemented stricter legislation regarding opioid prescriptions in 2012, there was an increase in gabapentin-only and multi-drug use from 2012 to 2015.
+After the US state of Kentucky implemented stricter legislation regarding opioid prescriptions in 2012, there was an increase in gabapentin-only and multi-drug use from 2012 to 2015.
 The majority of these cases were from overdose in suspected suicide attempts.
 Increases in abuse and recreational use accompanied these rates.

 Withdrawal symptoms, often resembling those of benzodiazepine withdrawal, play a role in the physical dependence some users experience.

-Its misuse predominantly coincides with the usage of other CNS depressant drugs, namely opioids, benzodiazepines, and alcohol.
+Recreational users often also use other CNS depressant drugs, namely opioids, benzodiazepines, and alcohol.

 Veterinary use

 In cats, gabapentin can be used as an analgesic in multi-modal pain management, anxiety medication to reduce stress during travel or vet visits, and anticonvulsant.

 Veterinarians may prescribe gabapentin as an anticonvulsant and pain reliever in dogs.
-It has beneficial effects for treating epilepsy, different kinds of pain (chronic, neuropathic, and post-operative pain), and anxiety, lip-licking behavior, storm phobia, fear-based aggression.
+It has beneficial effects for treating epilepsy, different kinds of pain (chronic, neuropathic, and post-operative pain), and anxiety, lip-licking behavior, storm phobia, and fear-based aggression.

 It is also used to treat chronic pain-associated nerve inflammation in horses and dogs.
 Side effects include tiredness and loss of coordination, but these effects generally resolve within 24 hours of starting the medication.